 Gates also made history as the first African American General Manager of the iconic Warner Theatre, located in the heart of the nation’s capital.
 Her extensive experience includes work with former President of the United States Barack Obama and First Lady Michelle Obama.

-Gates began her career as a film specialist for the New Orleans Film Commission and her film projects include Interview with a Vampire and Pelican Brief.
+Gates began her career as a film specialist for the New Orleans Film Commission and her film projects included Interview with a Vampire and Pelican Brief.
 She is the former Associate General Manager of the historic Saenger Theatre in New Orleans, and the former Director of Engagement Relations and Marketing for Clear Channel Entertainment’s Theatrical Division.

 Gates received a Bachelor’s Degree in Communications and a Master of Arts Administration Degree with a Special Concentration in Sports Management, graduating Summa Cum Laude from the University of New Orleans.
 Gates serves on the Board of Directors for The University of New Orleans Foundation, the Negro League Hall of Fame, and the New Orleans Theatre Association.
 She is a lifetime member of Alpha Kappa Alpha Sorority, Incorporated, and a charter member of its Upsilon Chi Omega Chapter.
 Gates is a member and former Governor of the Recording Academy, Washington DC chapter (The GRAMMYs).